California State University, Stanislaus is committed to equal opportunity and reasonable accommodations for employees and students with disabilities.

 Campus ADA Transition Plan

-As noted on July 17, 2018, over the summer and fall the University has been, and will continue to be, assessing campus spaces in order to develop a comprehensive Americans with Disabilities Act (ADA) Transition Plan.
+The University will continue to assess campus spaces in order to implement the comprehensive Americans with Disabilities Act (ADA) Transition Plan developed in 2018.
 Please go to Capital Planning & Facilities Management, to view updated schedules and the original schedules (dated 6-28-2018), as noted in the below message.

 Notice of Disability Resource Services

 Students who are approved to receive disability-related accommodations will provide you a DRS Letter of Accommodations.
 If a student is unable to provide you the DRS letter, DRS will email you the letter.
 DRS provides notice of University-approved academic accommodations only.
-If a student requests work-related accommodations, please refer them to HR Director, Rebekah Temple at 209-667-3351 or MSR 320.
+If a student requests work-related accommodations, please refer them to Christina Knott, (209-667-3351).